Thermodynamic speed limits for mechanical work

+\jrg{One can readily derive versions of Eq.~\eqref{EqIntegralUncertaintyW} for the time to dissipate an amount of energy as heat or cause a change in internal energy.} \jrg{These relations could be used in situations} when the exact rates setting the bounds are known from a model or can be estimated from empirical data~\footnote{For empirical data, if $|\dot{U}(t)|$, $|\Qdot(t)|$ or $\overline{\W(t)}$ cannot be fit with smooth functions for the entire duration of measurement, the solution can be obtained for segments of time.
+For example, if $\dot{\Q}$ needs two different fits when $t'\in(0,t/2)$ and $t'\in(t/2,t)$, then bounds are generated independently for $T_{\!\scriptscriptstyle\mathcal{W}}<t/2$ and $t/2<T_{\!\scriptscriptstyle\mathcal{W}}<t$, for any value of $\overline{\W}$ achievable in these time segments.
+Segmenting time intervals is also necessary when $|\dot{ U}|=|\Qdot|$.}. \jrg{An advantage of these relations is that they allow for the estimation of timescales from measured data.}

+\textit{Flashing ratchet.---} \jrg{To illustrate Eq.~\eqref{EqIntegralUncertaintyW} and the ability to relate a timescale to other fluxes of energy, we consider the flashing ratchet as} a system performing work~\cite{astumian1997thermodynamics}. \jrg{The system consists of a collection of particles along a spatial coordinate $x$ that draw thermal energy from a heat bath and leverage an asymmetric, periodically-flashing potential to do work against a constant external force, $\epsilon_{\text{off}}=gx$.
+For our numerical examples, $g=0.5$.} \jrg{Without the flashing potential, the ensemble of Brownian particles simply drifts gradually to the left (decreasing $x$) under the static force~\cite{astumian1997thermodynamics}.
+A representative \jrg{probability density function} is shown in Fig.~\ref{Fig1}.}

-\textit{Flashing ratchet.---}As a system performing work against an external force~\footnote{ See the Supplemental Material (SM) for simulation details.}, we consider a flashing ratchet~\cite{astumian1997thermodynamics}.
-A collection of particles draw thermal energy from a heat bath and leverage an asymmetric, periodically-flashing potential to do work against a constant external force.
-The periodically-flashing potential has a saw-tooth shape, Fig.~\ref{Fig1}(a).
-When the ratchet potential is \textit{on} for an amount of time $t_{{\text{on}}}$, particles can fall into the potential wells and move up (down) the potential against (with) gravity, Fig.~\ref{Fig1}(a).
-Over time, the particle packet thermally expands, and when combined with the asymmetric shape of the wells, there is an overall upward movement of the position probability density and work done to lift the particles against gravity.
-By contrast, an ensemble of free-falling Brownian particles drifts downward under the static force~\cite{astumian1997thermodynamics}, Fig.~\ref{Fig1}(a).
+\jrg{During intermittent periods of duration $t_{\text{off}}$, the external potential is $\epsilon_{\text{off}}=gx$.
+For periods of duration $t_{\text{on}}$, there is an additional sawtooth potential: $\epsilon(x)=\text{mod}(x,L)\left[\frac{U_0}{\alpha L}R_1(x)-\frac{U_0}{L-\alpha L}R_2(x)\right]+nR_2(x)$, where $U_0,\alpha,n$ and $L$ are positive constants, and $R_1(x)$, $R_2(x)$ are spatially-periodic indicator functions~(see App.~\ref{SecSimulationDetails}, for simulation details) When the ratchet potential is \textit{on}, particles can fall into local wells.
+Because of the asymmetry of these wells, particles move to the right (increasing $x$) and against the direction of the constant force.
+Over time, the particle packet thermally expands, so this motion combined with the asymmetric shape of the wells causes a net movement of the position probability density function against the constant force.
+That is, work is done on the particles.}

+\jrg{The absolute work done by the flashing ratchet on the particles is a stochastic quantity.
+For a collection of independent particles, the average value is an increasing function of time, $t$.
+Figure~\ref{Fig2}(a) shows the absolute-work done in simulating the Langevin dynamics (App.~\ref{SecSimulationDetails}) of $10^5$ particles.
+The color distinguishes five different realizations; in each, the particles start at rest from $x=0$.
+The ratchet is \textit{off} for a duration $t_\text{off}$ to allow particles to diffuse and drift under the constant force.
+The discontinuous jumps in the value of $|\W(t)|$ occur when the ratchet potential is switched from \textit{off} to \textit{on} or vice-versa.}